Neal Stephenson

 In Remarks on AI from NZ, Neal Stephenson captures something I’ve been grappling with as I learn to program: a sense that leveraging AI for certain tasks can rob us of the opportunity to learn.

 Speaking of the effects of technology on individuals and society as a whole, Marshall McLuhan wrote that every augmentation is also an amputation. […] Today, quite suddenly, billions of people have access to AI systems that provide augmentations, and inflict amputations, far more substantial than anything McLuhan could have imagined.
 This is the main thing I worry about currently as far as AI is concerned.
 I follow conversations among professional educators who all report the same phenomenon, which is that their students use ChatGPT for everything, and in consequence learn nothing.
-We may end up with at least one generation of people who are like the Eloi in H.G.
-Wells’s The Time Machine, in that they are mental weaklings utterly dependent on technologies that they don’t understand and that they could never rebuild from scratch were they to break down.
-Earlier I spoke somewhat derisively of lapdogs.
-We might ask ourselves who is really the lapdog in a world full of powerful AIs.

 The post also reflects on other forms of intelligence from a perspective that was new to me.